MTAhere04/MTAhere04/README.md

 ## About Me:

-- 🔬 Currently studying computer science, diving deep into AI, ML, and cybersecurity.
+- 🔬 Currently studying computer science, diving deep into AI & ML, Cloud and cybersecurity.
 - 💡 Fluent in Python, Java, SQL, HTML, CSS.
-- 🚀 Proficient with technologies such as TensorFlow, Django, NumPy, Bootstrap, scikit-learn, and Git.
+- 🚀 Proficient with technologies such as TensorFlow, AWS, Django, NumPy, Bootstrap, scikit-learn, and Git.
 - 🌱 I'm continually striving to grow further as a software engineer and enthusiast, aiming to make meaningful contributions to the tech world.

 ## Let's Connect: